 Recognitions and Distinctions

-Best Lawyers: Ones to Watch in America (2024 – 2025): Commercial Litigation, Construction Law, and Litigation – Construction
+Recognized in Best Lawyers: Ones to Watch® in America for Commercial Litigation, Construction Law, and Litigation – Construction (2024–2026)

 Representative Experience